rhivulpio/Year-4-Project/README.md

 It was determined that the focus for this project would be the H->ZZ*->4l (l=e or mu) decay mode; these are the events that you will find in the signal input file.

 In this repository you will find my ROOT/C++ analysis which was used to verify the validity of the Monte Carlo simulated data, and then plot the reconstructed invariant 4 lepton mass.
 Following this, a statistical analysis was conducted in order to obtain the final numerical result.
-It was found that, based on this simulated data of the LHeC, and at the integrated luminosity goal of 1000fb^{-1}, the Higgs boson mass can be measured with a precision of 1.06GeV.
+It was found that, based on this simulated data of the LHeC, and at the integrated luminosity goal of 1 ab^{-1}, the Higgs boson mass can be measured with a precision of 1.69 ± 0.32 GeV.

 # Explanation of the contents of this repository